-In the multi-age 3-year Primary program, the young child has the opportunity to look to the older child for social and academic guidance.
+The Pre-K/Kindergarten class provides a mixed-ages setting.
+The young child has the opportunity to look to the older child for social and academic guidance.
 In return, the older child has the opportunity to develop a high level of self-esteem and most certainly a greater sense of responsibility.
-This provides the basis for a high sense of community within the classroom and among the children as individuals.
+This provides the basis for a sense of community within the classroom.
 The development of the child--mentally, physically, socially, and emotionally is enhanced by the multi-age status of the classroom.
-With a great emphasis on the lessons of Grace and Courtesy, the child learns respect for his peers, for his environment, and for the world in which he lives.
+With a great emphasis on the lessons of Grace and Courtesy, the child learns respect for himself, his peers, for his environment, and for the world in which he lives.
 Academically, socially, and emotionally, each year provides a unique opportunity for the child to advance so that by the end of his third year, he is ready to meet all the challenges of first grade in every way.

-The Primary child is exposed to exercises that employ movement, manipulatives, and free choice (within limits).
-In the Montessori class, free choice means the child may choose work on which he has had a lesson; work that he uses properly and returns properly and to work in groups with his peers.
-From following these guidelines, the child develops a sense of personal responsibility for making the right choice to properly care for his environment and his peers by putting his work away in consideration of the next person wanting to use the work.
-He develops a sense of independence by learning, through Practical Life activities, how to wash, clean and dry his work as necessary, sweep the floor, scrub the table and chairs, mop, bake, sew on a button, etc. He learns how to use his words with a peer when he is angry, hurt, or not understanding.
-At the conclusion of this 3-year program, the child is well on his way to becoming a good citizen of the world, of reaching his full potential as a human being, and most importantly, for becoming a life-long learner.
+The Pre-K/K child is exposed to activities that employ freedom of movement, and freedom of choice (within limits).
+In the Montessori class, free choice means the child may choose work on which he has had a lesson; work that he uses properly and returns properly to the shelf when finished.
+The child is free to work alone and/or in groups with his peers.
+When given boundaries and guidelines, the child develops a sense of personal responsibility for making the right choice to properly care for his environment and his peers.
+He develops a sense of independence by learning--through Practical Life activities--how to wash, clean, and dry his area as necessary, sweep the floor, scrub the table and chairs, mop, bake, sew on a button, etc. He learns how to identify emotions and use his words with a peer when he is angry, hurt, or not understanding something.
+At the conclusion of this 3-year program, the child is well on his way to becoming a good citizen of the world, of reaching his full potential as a human being, and most importantly, to becoming a life-long learner.